Pravetz/Flagbd/README.md

  The structure of the config file is simple:
  ```
  1. FLAGBD VERSION
+ 2. WINDOW WIDTH
+ 3. WINDOW HEIGHT
+ 4. GUI THEME
- 2. NUMBER OF HERALDRY
+ 5. NUMBER OF HERALDRY
- 3. MAXIMUM NUMBER OF ELEMENTS FLAGBD CAN DISPLAY
+ 6. MAXIMUM NUMBER OF ELEMENTS FLAGBD CAN DISPLAY
- 4+: TEXTURE PATHS(assets/elements/...) path count is equal to the number of heraldry
+ 7+: TEXTURE PATHS(assets/elements/...) path count is equal to the number of heraldry
  ```
  How to create text elements in Flagbd:
  1. Put the font in assets/elements/ directory (Fonts should be in the working directory, otherwise Flagbd most likely wont create the font face)